bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/package-relay.md

 Yeah, I do think as a beginner, we maybe have a bit less of the instinct people often have when reviewing code, where they see what they want to see instead of what's actually there.
 I think we don't take as many things for granted.
-I think Martin talked about this on his podcast of just like - "Is that really true?
-Let's go and verify it."
+I think Martin talked about this on his podcast of just like, "Is that really true?
+Let's go and verify it".
 For me, it's literally like, I don't even know how this works, so I have to go and maybe spend a day white-boarding it.
 Yeah.